 The multi-talented artist is sitting on a humble collection of releases to date.
 Flying Away, Fix Me and, most recently, Freaky all feature the real ability to move a crowd.
 The collective palette is made up of constant chattering, clicking drums and layers of stuttering, heavy auto-tune vocal ad libs.
 Soft synthetic melodies lay the foundations, a signature of his production, all before a wave of pulsing rhythm crashes forward with throbbing bass which Nak entwines with shivering liquid guitar riffs.

 His vocals are a unique blend too.
-They contain both essences of urban millennium Liverpudlian and African culture.
+They contain both essences of millennium Liverpudlian and African culture.
 Lyrics about love, sex and money keep up the high energy and quick pace of the tracks.
 Everything this kid does is a slick addition to his overall package.
 He’s got both eyes on the top of the music industry.

 When we meet, [Ed: this interview was carried out pre-social distancing measures], conversation doesn’t have to travel back too far to reach the early phases of Nak’s story.
 Firstly, because he’s still so young; secondly, his transition to urban music prodigy has been mercurial.